Category Archives: Dog Friendly Beaches

 Off Road Vehicle Trails at Nauset Beach

 Nauset Beach is home to an extensive off-road vehicle (ORV) trail system that allows visitors to explore the beach in a unique way.
-An ORV sticker gives you access to many miles of unspoiled beach, far away from fighting for towel space at the crowded public beach.
+An oversand driving sticker gives you access to many miles of unspoiled beach, far away from fighting for towel space at the crowded public beach.

 A valid sticker is required to access the oversand driving trails, so be sure to check the regulations before heading out.
 The stickers aren’t cheap for non-residents of Orleans.
 And the ORV trails are often closed or reduced in the summertime due to nesting shorebirds.
 So check ahead before visiting, or else you may find yourself grumbling while carrying all your stuff on foot from the main parking lot.